igavriel/unity-poc/foot-bag/README.md

 For every type of trick performed, an end of run bonus will be added together to reward your diversity.
 The following are the total bonus amounts received for the number of different tricks performed.
 *NOTE: Squinty O Toole does not qualify as a countable trick for Bonuses.*

-Here is the information converted into a Markdown table:

 | Number of Tricks | Points |
 |------------------|--------|
 | One Trick        | 1000   |